 In the Cabot Benjamin Graham Value Investor, I utilize a value investing strategy developed by Benjamin Graham in the 1920s.
-The details of the strategy are spelled out clearly in his book, "The Intelligent Investor," published 60 years ago.
-The objective of Graham's strategy is to identify undervalued and unappreciated stocks that meet certain criteria for quality and quantity ... stocks that are poised for stellar price appreciation.Here are Benjamin Graham's seven time-tested criteria to identify strong value stocks:
+The details of this value strategy are spelled out clearly in his book, "The Intelligent Investor," published 60 years ago.
+The objective of Graham's strategy is to identify unappreciated stocks and show you how to find undervalued stocks that meet certain criteria for quality and quantity ... stocks that are poised for stellar price appreciation.Here are Benjamin Graham's seven time-tested criteria to identify strong value stocks:

 Criteria #1: I look for a quality rating that is average or better.
 You don't need to find the best quality companies--average or better is fine.
 Graham recommended using Standard & Poor's rating system and required companies to have an S&P Earnings and Dividend Rating of B or better.
 The S&P rating system ranges from D to A+.
 I try to recommend stocks with ratings of B+ or better, just to be on the safe side.